 We encourage you to take the following steps:

-- Review the Financial Stability Plan Spring 2018 Update (PDF file size 873 KB)
+- Review the Financial Stability Plan Spring 2018 Update (PDF)

-- Review the Fall 2017 Financial Stability Plan Presentation (PDF file size 705 KB)
+- Review the Fall 2017 Financial Stability Plan Presentation (PDF)

-- Visit our frequently asked questions about the budget plan
+- Visit our frequently asked questions about the Financial Stability Plan

-- Stay tuned for updates about the budget plan
+- Stay tuned for updates about the Financial Stability Plan

-- Share your ideas for costs savings and revenue generation at Coffee with Clark or online.
+- Share your ideas for costs savings and revenue generation.